strapi/strapi/docs/3.x.x/guides/authentication.md

 Now, we need to configure our 'model' for our new provider.
 That way, our settings can be stored in the database, and managed from the admin panel.

-Into: `packages/strapi-plugin-users-permissions/config/functions/bootstrap.js`
+Open the file `packages/strapi-plugin-users-permissions/config/functions/bootstrap.js`

-Simply add the fields your provider need into the `grantConfig` object.
+Add the fields your provider needs into the `grantConfig` object.
 For our discord provider it will look like:

 ```js